 Vampire housemates (Jemaine Clement, Taika Waititi, Jonathan Brugh) try to cope with the complexities of modern life and show a...
 [More]

 Critics Consensus: Intense, inspiring, and well-acted, Whiplash is a brilliant sophomore effort from director Damien Chazelle and a riveting vehicle for stars J.K.
 Simmons and Miles Teller.

-Andrew Neyman is an ambitious young jazz drummer, single-minded in his pursuit to rise to the top of his elite...
+Andrew Neiman (Miles Teller) is an ambitious young jazz drummer, in pursuit of rising to the top of his elite...
 [More]

 Critics Consensus: Widows rounds up a stellar ensemble for a heist thriller that mixes popcorn entertainment with a message - and marks another artistic leap for director Steve McQueen.

 A police shootout leaves four thieves dead during an explosive armed robbery attempt in Chicago.
 Their widows -- Veronica, Linda,...
 [More]